kalekdev/uni/semester-1/nus-1/notes.typ

 === Kirchhoff's Circuit Laws
 Gustav Kirchhoff's discovered two laws that make analysing circuits possible without measuring every individual component.

-1. The sum of currents entering a point in a circuit is equal to the current leaving that point:
+1. The sum of currents entering a node in a circuit is equal to the current leaving that node:
 $
   sum_"Node" I = 0
 $